DOB/DOD: July 19, 1923 (Baldwinsville, MA) – June 4, 1978 (Charlotte, NC); 54 years old

 Aircraft serial number: 42-52399

 Details: Number 3 engine hit by flak.
 Witness statements say the plane seemed under control as it left the formation.
-They flew back over water salvoed the bombs, and headed in the direction of Corsica.
-Plane was losing altitude fast, then fire broke out under the right wing.
+They flew back over water, salvoed the bombs, and headed in the direction of Corsica.
+The plane was losing altitude fast, and then fire broke out under the right wing.

 Crew of 42-52399 (10 total)